mtrimpe/authzen/api/authorization-api-1_0.md

 # Partial Evaluation API {#partial-evaluation-api}

 The Partial Evaluation API defines the message exchange pattern between a client (PEP) and an authorization service (PDP) for executing a single access evaluation with support for partial evaluation.
+A partial evaluation results in residual expressions that the PDP provides to the PEP and which the PEP must be able to evaluate.

 ## The Partial Evaluation API Request {#partial-evaluation-request}